w3f/polkadot-wiki/docs/learn-launch.md

 Polkadot network.
 With many questions yet to be answered, as of now, some big areas of research will be in:

-- Zero Knowledge, Economics, and Networking: how will scalability work in Polkadot 2.0?
+- Economics and Networking (Zero-Knowledge): How will scalability work in Polkadot 2.0?
-- Horizontal vs. vertical scalability: What is the breaking point of the maximum number of parachains buit with horizontal scalability?
+- Horizontal vs. Vertical scalability: What is the breaking point of the maximum number of parachains buit with horizontal scalability?
-- Nested Relay Chain: can multiple Relay Chain's exist connected thru parachains?
+- Nested Relay Chain: How can multiple Relay Chain's exist connected thru parachains?
 How many tiers of Relay Chains can be nested?
 How will validators work together to validate blocks on various Relay Chains?
+How is XCMP working in the nested setup?
+How is AnV going to work there?